Arundinaria gigantea: Description

 This bamboo is a perennial grass with a rounded, hollow stem which can exceed 7 cm in diameter and grow to a height of 10 m.
 It grows from a large network of thick rhizomes.
 The lance-shaped leaves are up to 30 cm long and 4 cm wide.
 The inflorescence is a raceme or panicle of spikelets measuring 4 to 7 cm in length.
 An individual cane has a lifespan of about 10 years.
 Most reproduction is vegetative as the bamboo sprouts new stems from its rhizome.
 It rarely produces seeds and it flowers irregularly.
+R.S.
+Cocks writing in 1908, stated that certain clumps of bamboo near Abita Springs, Louisiana had been blooming annually in the latter part of May for nine years.
 Sometimes it flowers gregariously.
-Some types of non-native bamboos are confused with this native cane.
+In its native range, this bamboo is sometimes confused with introduced, non-native bamboos.
+Today river cane patches are significantly diminished from their previous size and extent.